michellala/NuExercises/README.md

 And then execute:

-    $ bundle
+    $ bundles

-Or install it yourself as:
+Or install the gem:

     $ gem install quotator